 Surgery can be a stressful and emotional experience for both the patient and the caregiver.
 As caregivers, it is easy to become so focused on addressing the physical needs of our loved ones that we forget about the importance of emotional support.

 Here are some ways to support your loved one emotionally as they recover from surgery:

 - Listen actively: Make time to listen to your loved one’s concerns.
 Be patient and show empathy by acknowledging and validating their feelings.

 - Provide encouragement: Tasks that are simple to us can be taxing for them to accomplish, both physically and emotionally.
 Be generous with your encouragement, especially when they are taking active steps towards a speedier recovery, like keeping up with their rehabilitation and medication schedule.

 - Stay positive: Maintaining a positive attitude and outlook can ease the stress of your loved one and help them remain optimistic and motivated during the recovery process.

-- Seek professional help: As a family caregiver, we are not professionally trained to provide emotional support.
-If you are at a loss of how to uplift your loved one’s spirits, know that you are not alone.
+- Seek professional help: As a caregiver, we are not professionally trained to provide emotional support.
+If you are at a loss for how to uplift your loved one’s spirits, know that you are not alone.
 This is a common scenario and help is readily available.
 Reach out to the healthcare team and seek support from a therapist or counsellor to help your loved one tide through this difficult time.

 Get Your Free Post-Surgery Care E-Book Today